openshift/origin/UPGRADE.md

   1.  allowHostPorts - defaults to false.
 You may wish to change this to true on any privileged SCCs or [reset your default SCCs](https://docs.openshift.org/latest/admin_guide/manage_scc.html#updating-the-default-security-context-constraints) which will set this field to true for the privileged SCC and false for the restricted SCC.
-  1.  fsGroup - if the strategy type is unset this field will default based on the runAsUser strategy.
+  1.  fsGroup - if the strategy type is unset this field will default to RunAsAny.
+For more information about using fsGroup with annotations please see [annotation configuration](https://docs.openshift.org/latest/architecture/additional_concepts/authorization.html#understanding-pre-allocated-values-and-security-context-constraints).
-  If runAsUser is set to RunAsAny this field will also be set to RunAsAny.
-If the strategy type is any other value this field will default to MustRunAs and look to the namespace for [annotation configuration](https://docs.openshift.org/latest/architecture/additional_concepts/authorization.html#understanding-pre-allocated-values-and-security-context-constraints).
-  1.  supplementalGroups - if the strategy type is unset this field will default based on the runAsUser strategy.
+  1.  supplementalGroups - if the strategy type is unset this field will default to RunAsAny.
+For more information about using supplementalGroups with annotations please see [annotation configuration](https://docs.openshift.org/latest/architecture/additional_concepts/authorization.html#understanding-pre-allocated-values-and-security-context-constraints).
-  If runAsUser is set to RunAsAny this field will also be set to RunAsAny.
-If the strategy type is any other value this field will default to MustRunAs and look to the namespace for [annotation configuration](https://docs.openshift.org/latest/architecture/additional_concepts/authorization.html#understanding-pre-allocated-values-and-security-context-constraints).
   1.  priority - defaults to nil for existing SCCs.
 Please refer to the [SCC Documentation](https://docs.openshift.org/latest/architecture/additional_concepts/authorization.html#security-context-constraints)